TIBCOSoftware/js-docker/kubernetes/README.md

           readOnly: true
 ```

-Install the service via: `kubectl apply -f jasperreports-server-k8s-secret.yaml`

 ## Persistent Volume for the keystore files

-Create a persistent volume.
+An alternative is to have a persistent volume.
 See `local-pv.yaml` as an example.
 Run via `kubectl apply -f local-pv.yaml`

 Review `jasperreports-server-k8s-volume.yaml`